zhong-j-yu/rekex/doc/UsersGuide.md

 often in relationship to other datatypes.
 For a quick peek how rules can be represented in Rekex:

-- choice and sequence rules as subtypes and constructors/methods
+- choice and sequence rules as subtypes and constructors
 - repetition rules as `List<E>` or `E[]`
 - lookaheads as `Peek<E>` and `Not<E>`
 - terminal matching with `@Regex` annotations